The Insurance Disputes Law Review: Italy

 iv Punitive damages

-Another recent and much debated issue among private insurance associations is the decision of the Supreme Court rendered in July 2017 concerning punitive damages.
-The decision was rendered in the context of the enforcement of a US judgment in Italy and substantively introduced the possibility of recognising the award of punitive damages against an Italian company in a foreign judgment.
-However, this matter did not touch upon the insurance field and is unlikely to have an impact on existing Italian insurance contracts, as punitive damages are still not insurable under Italian law.
+Another issue that has been much debated among private insurance associations is the decision of the Supreme Court rendered in July 2017 concerning punitive damages.41 The decision was rendered in the context of the enforcement of a US judgment in Italy and substantively introduced the possibility of recognising the award of punitive damages against an Italian company in a foreign judgment.
+However, this matter did not touch upon insurance and is unlikely to have an impact on existing Italian insurance contracts, as punitive damages are still not insurable under Italian law.
 Furthermore, the decision will not result in the possibility of Italian judges awarding punitive damages, as a specific law would be required for that purpose.

 Trends and outlook